rachmadaniHaryono/gfycat/README.md

 If you use this way, the file name will be "gfyName".mp4

+## CLI Usage:

+    gfycat.py [-h] [--mode MODE] [--output FORMAT] [--download DIR] INPUT

+positional arguments:

+    INPUT            URL of the gif/webm, gfycat name

+optional arguments:

+    -h, --help       show this help message and exit --mode MODE      upload, query or download
+    --output FORMAT  Output format of the result --download DIR   Download directory

 ### TODO:
 - Finish formated() function
 - Tests

 Please note that although this module is working, there might still be some issues with it. if you find anything, please let me know!